mmistakes/minimal-mistakes/docs/_docs/10-layouts.md

 If you'd like to add, remove, or change the order of these default links you can do so by editing [`_includes/social-share.html`](https://github.com/mmistakes/minimal-mistakes/blob/master/_includes/social-share.html).

-Let's say you wanted to replace the Google+ button with a Reddit one.
+Let's say you wanted to replace the LinkedIn button with a Reddit one.
 Simply replace the HTML with the following:

 ```html
 {% raw %}<a href="https://www.reddit.com/submit?url={{ page.url | absolute_url | url_encode }}&title={{ page.title }}" class="btn" title="{{ site.data.ui-text[site.locale].share_on_label }} Reddit"><i class="fab fa-fw fa-reddit" aria-hidden="true"></i><span> Reddit</span></a>{% endraw %}